-To register your youth for any of the following youth groups or religious education programs, please click here.
+To register your child for religious education programs for next year (2017-2018), please click here.

 Every Sunday, we offer a number of engaging opportunities for youth in both junior high and high school to explore their spirituality.
 Understanding that adolescents are at a critical point in the development of their personal and spiritual development, we strive for a balance of spirituality, support, social justice and fun.